netceteragroup/skele/packages/core/README.md

 ### Engine

 The Engine is your App.js.
-You use it to bootstrap an app based on `girders-elements`.
+You use it to bootstrap an app based on Skele.
 It is a React Component that you pass the `initState` prop:

 ```javascript
 const initState = {